Man wearing glasses uses a tablet device in a well-lit room.

 3. You’ll need to meet age, income, and other requirements to get a credit card or be approved for a BNPL plan.

-Buy now, pay later (BNPL) plans are becoming more popular, especially among Gen Z and college students.
-While BNPL plans offer flexibility and convenience, it’s important to be aware of some of their limitations.
-This article will help you compare buy now, pay later vs. credit cards to help you understand how they differ—and which is right for you.
+Buy now, pay later plans are becoming more popular, especially among Gen Z and college students.
+While BNPL plans may offer flexibility and convenience to pay over time, it’s important to be aware of some of their limitations.
+This article will help you compare buy now, pay later services with traditional credit cards to help you understand how they differ, and which is right for you.

 What is a buy now, pay later plan?

-A buy now, pay later (BNPL) plan is a type of short-term financing plan, or installment loan, that gives you more flexibility to make large purchases.
-There are two ways that customers can enter BNPL plans: either by selecting a BNPL payment option during the checkout process, or by signing up for a service that offers BNPL plans at select retailers.
-Examples of these services include Paypal, Affirm, Klarna, and Afterpay.
+Customers may enter BNPL plans in two ways: either by selecting a BNPL payment option during the checkout process, or by signing up for a service that offers BNPL plans at select retailers.
+Examples of these services may include Affirm, Klarna, and Afterpay.

 How do buy now, pay later plans work?